LisaRebecca/docker-flask-example/README.md

 "# docker-flask-example"

-To start just run ´docker-compose up´
-App is displayed in localhost:5000
+To start just run ´docker-compose up --remove-orphans´ App is displayed in localhost:5000